fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 ### Cache

-When we do multiple queries for example the address details of Arto Hellas, we notice something interesting: The query to the backend is done only the first time around.
-After this, despite of the same query being done again by the code, the query is not sent to the backend.
+When we do multiple queries, for example with the address details of Arto Hellas, we notice something interesting: the query to the backend is done only the first time around.
+After this, despite the same query being done again by the code, the query is not sent to the backend.

 ![](../../images/8/12.png)